-Across-consonant errors
+Across-Consonant Errors

-Our first goal is to characterize NH listeners' errors as a function of SNR and consonant.
+Our first goal was to characterize NH listeners' errors as a function of SNR and consonant.
 Figure 1 shows the proportion of trials on which participants made errors as a function of these two factors.
-The stops and nasals are shown in the left panel (Fig. 1A)
+The stops and nasals are shown in Panel A and the fricatives are shown in Panel B.